debomatic/debomatic/docs/guide.rst

 * lintian

-An Internet connection is also required, broadband access is recommended because debootstrap will fetch several packages from the Internet to set up pbuilder chroot environment.
+An Internet connection is also required, broadband access is recommended because debootstrap will fetch several packages from the Internet to set up chroots.

 Installation and removal
 ========================